Book a Tour →

 Mary Reibey & Reverend John Flynn

 Mary Reibey (1777–1855) arrived in Australia as a convict at age 13 but went on to become one of the colony's most successful businesswomen, building a shipping and trading empire and engaging in extensive philanthropy.
-Reverend John Flynn (1880–1951) founded the Royal Flying Doctor Service in 1928, revolutionizing healthcare access for people in remote and rural Australia.
+Reverend John Flynn (1880–1951) founded the Royal Flying Doctor Service in 1928, revolutionising healthcare access for people in remote and rural Australia — one of the nation's most celebrated institutions.

 $50 Note